Streaks look more natural if they are no more than two or three nuances lighter or darker as the rest of the hair.

 Lowlights: Dark Streaks

-The shading effect of darker streaks deepens the overall color perception of your hair.
+The shading effect of darker streaks deepens the overall colour perception of your hair.
 This effect is particularly pronounced and appealing in ash blonde hair.

 Soft light brown streaks work well in blonde hair.
-Brunettes can use medium to dark brown streaks to deepen their hair color.
+Brunettes can use medium to dark brown streaks to deepen their hair colour.

 Highlights: Light Streaks